Jarrad Branthwaite exclusive: PSV loan spell 'made me a better person and a player' for Everton return

 "It's not just the attackers that attack, it's the defenders as well.
 Bringing that together, hopefully it happens at the weekend and can go on a run of good results."

-Dyche has replaced dad Paul as chief advisor ahead of a match day, with a fair degree of justification.
+Dyche has usurped dad Paul as chief advisor ahead of a match day with a fair degree of justification.
 From chauffeuring him to away games as a child, he gets to watch from the stand these days - but is still as honest as ever about his son's performances.

 "Oh if I've played well or not he'll let me know," says Branthwaite with a smile.
 It could be a little while before the next bad review at this rate.